teodorov/teodorov.github.io/_posts/2024-11-26-context_analysis.md

 | **Q08 Assumptions**                   | ✔️  |    | ~  | ~  | ~  | ~  |    | ✔️  | ~  | ~   |     | ~   |
 | **Q09 Impact on Performance**         | ~  |    | ~  | ~  | ✔️  | ~  | ✔️  | ✔️  | ~  | ~   |     | ✔️   |
 | **Q10 Risks**                         | ~  | ~  | ~  |    | ~  | ~  | ✔️  | ~  |    | ✔️   | ~   | ✔️   |

+## Key dimensions

+## Key Dimensions of Societal and Ethical Impacts

+1. Safety and Well-being

+   Question: Does the system pose risks to human life or health?
+   Example: In an autonomous vehicle system, how does it ensure pedestrian safety, especially in unpredictable environments?

+2. Environmental Impact

+   Question: Does the system contribute to pollution, resource depletion, or ecological harm?
+Can it be designed to minimize its carbon footprint?
+   Example: A manufacturing system might evaluate its energy consumption and waste management policies.

+3. Privacy and Data Protection

+Question: Does the system handle sensitive data responsibly, respecting user privacy and compliance with regulations like GDPR?
+Example: For a smart city monitoring system, ensuring citizens’ data is anonymized and protected is crucial.

+4. Equity and Accessibility

+Question: Does the system serve all relevant stakeholders fairly, including marginalized or underrepresented groups?
+Example: A public transportation system should consider accessibility for people with disabilities or those in low-income communities.

+5. Bias and Fairness

+Question: Could the system unintentionally reinforce biases or inequalities?
+Example: Machine learning systems for hiring decisions might perpetuate biases in training data unless actively addressed.

+6. Accountability and Governance

+Question: Who is accountable if the system causes harm or fails?
+Are governance mechanisms in place?
+Example: A financial algorithm causing market instability needs clear accountability and robust safeguards.

+7. Long-term Societal Effects

+Question: Could the system disrupt societal norms, cultural practices, or economic stability in unintended ways?
+Example: Automation might increase efficiency but also displace workers, requiring strategies to mitigate economic inequality.